ScreepsMods/screepsmod-map-tool/README.md

 The default username is admin, password is auto-generated at each server launch if not set in `.screepsrc`

+Left click to generate a room
 Right click to remove a room

-Left click to generate a room
+Ctrl+Left Click to generate a sector
+Ctrl+Right Click to remove a sector (Fills with solid rooms)

 Middle clicking will flood fill from the cursor's position, this is useful to find isolated rooms